Reprompts/RePromptsQuest_EntirePhysics/Posts/Extreme Physics & Cosmos/#5 Dark Energy & Accelerating Universe.md

 * These measurements showed that the universe’s expansion rate is increasing, contrary to the expectation that gravity would slow it down over time.
 * Subsequent observations of the **cosmic microwave background (CMB)**, **baryon acoustic oscillations**, and large-scale structure confirmed the need for a new component driving acceleration.

-Together, these findings suggested that about **68% of the universe’s total energy density** is in the form of dark energy — a force invisible to our instruments but dominant in shaping cosmic evolution.
+Together, these findings suggested that about **68% of the universe’s total energy density** is in the form of dark energy, a force invisible to our instruments but dominant in shaping cosmic evolution.

 ---